SoftwareAG/cumulocity-cypress/doc/API and Integration Testing.md

 #### Bootstrap and device credentials

-Using bootstrap authentication and possibly device credentials is is supported by `cy.c8yclient`. `cumulocity-cypress` even provides `cy.bootstrapDeviceCredentials` wrapping `/devicecontrol/deviceCredentials` requests.
+Using bootstrap authentication and possibly device credentials is supported by `cy.c8yclient`. `cumulocity-cypress` even provides `cy.bootstrapDeviceCredentials` wrapping `/devicecontrol/deviceCredentials` requests.
 Bootstrap credentials should be provided as environment variables named `devicebootstrap_username` and `devicebootstrap_password` to enable use with `cy.getAuth("devicebootstrap")`.
-This is not required, but `cumulocity-cypress` uses `devicebootstrap` when running tests from contracts.
-See information on runners in [Contract Testing](./Contract%20Testing.md) for more information.
+This is not required, but `cumulocity-cypress` uses `devicebootstrap` when running tests from recorded requests and responses.

 Following example uses bootstrap authentication and device credentials.